 Options include emulation or a persistent memory-aware hypervisor, such as QEMU or VMware vSphere* virtual machine.

-Configure Intel Optane DC Persistent Memory
+Configure Intel Optane Persistent Memory

 Choose from several support options for Windows Server* 2019.
 Access guidance from Microsoft* for Windows Server 2016.